 Exeter's Vanished Rock Venues

-Radio: From August 2018 I've been broadcasting, together with my sound partner Ally, programmes of music and interviews associated with Exeter's Vanished Rock Venues on Phonic 106.8 FM.
-Monthly broadcasts, on the 2nd Thursday of the month from 4 to 6pm, can be heard in the Exeter area or listened to online at phonic.fm (see our Phonic page).
-From May 2019 I've started another show on Phonic, Between The Buttons, on 2nd Tuesdays from 12 to 2pm.
-This is a more relaxed show which picks up things that don't fit in EVRV and other stuff that I want to include.
-From August I've been doing a four weekly show on Soundart Radio, Dartington which has a Totnesian slant while taking some bits from the Phonic shows.
-All my shows are posted on Mixcloud, usually within a week of the broadcast.
+Radio: From August 2018 I've been broadcasting, together with co-presenter Ally, programmes of music and interviews associated with Exeter's Vanished Rock Venues on Phonic 106.8 FM.
+Monthly broadcasts, on the 2nd Thursday of the month from 4 to 6pm, can be heard in the Exeter area or listened to online at phonic.fm.
+From May 2019 I started another show on Phonic, Between The Buttons, on 2nd Tuesdays from 12 to 2pm.
+This is a more relaxed show which picks up things that don't fit in EVRV, and other stuff that I want to include.
+From August I've been doing a four weekly show Strange Days on Soundart Radio, Dartington which has a Totnesian slant while taking some bits from the Phonic broadcasts.
+All my shows are posted on Mixcloud, eventually.
 Details are also shown on the EVRV facebook page and twitter feed.

 In the beginning ...
 I started a project to research and produce a 15 minute podcast about Exeter's Vanished Rock Venues.
 An appeal on the Exeter Memories facebook site generated an enormous response and it quickly became clear that this was a bigger subject than I'd anticipated.
 As the podcast was intended to accompany a walk, I initially limited its coverage to a walk from the top of Sidwell Street to the Corn Exchange, via Gandy Street and Queen Street.

 However, I also put together a collection of images from a wider selection of venues, mainly from the Exeter Memories website with the kind permission of David Cornforth, together with some current photographs taken by me.
 These images were shown as part of the Exeter's Vanished Rock Venues and other stories exhibition at St Petrocks for Art Week Exeter.